 Definition of Down syndrome for English Language Learners

 medical : a condition that someone is born with and that causes below average mental abilities and problems in physical development

 Medical Definition of Down syndrome

-: a congenital condition characterized by moderate to severe mental retardation, upward slanting eyes usually with epicanthic folds, a broad short skull, broad hands with short fingers, decreased muscle tone, and by trisomy of the human chromosome numbered 21—called also trisomy 21
+: a congenital condition characterized especially by mental retardation, short stature, relatively small head, upward slanting eyes usually with epicanthal folds, flattened nasal bridge, broad hands with short fingers, decreased muscle tone, and by trisomy of the human chromosome numbered 21—called also Down, Down's, trisomy 21

 Down \ˈdau̇n\play ,